 Green chemistry is the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
 Green chemistry applies across the life cycle of a chemical product, including its design, manufacture, use, and ultimate disposal.
-Green chemistry is also known as sustainable chemistry.

 - Prevents pollution at the molecular level